 This article may contain affiliate links.
 If you buy some products using those links, I may receive monetary benefits.
 See affiliate disclosure here

-Linux has many benefits - it's free, open-source, uses less memory, etc. There are also quite a number of distros to choose from - Ubuntu, Linux Mint, Arch, so on and so forth.
+Linux has many benefits - it's free, open-source, uses less memory, the list goes on.
+There are also quite a number of distros to choose from - Ubuntu, Linux Mint, Arch, so on and so forth.
 Linux is also the most popular server operating system.

 But despite all these, it is still not that popular as a desktop operating system.